 A Shared Challenge and Opportunity

 Although ocean acidification (OA) is a global phenomenon, the U.S.-Canadian West Coast will face some of the earliest, most severe changes in ocean carbon chemistry.
-In addition, OA will be further compounded by global climate change and by intensification and expansion of low dissolved oxygen – or hypoxic – zones.
-These issues are shared challenges among the region and require cooperation across academic and political landscapes.
+OA will be further compounded by global climate change and intensification and expansion of low dissolved oxygen – or hypoxic – zones.
+These shared challenges across the region demand cooperation across academic and political landscapes.

 Why a Science Panel?

-In 2012, Ocean Science Trust recognized the need to harness the growing media and political attention on ocean acidification towards a fuller appreciation of the problem.
-It was also critical to place science at the center of defining that problem.
-Thus the California Ocean Protection Council in 2013 asked Ocean Science Trust to establish a scientific advisory panel in collaboration with Oregon, Washington and British Columbia.
+In 2012, California Ocean Science Trust and the California Ocean Protection Council (OPC) recognized the need to harness the growing political attention on OA towards a fuller appreciation of its drivers and impacts.
+Inspired by the groundbreaking work of the Washington Blue Ribbon Panel on Ocean Acidification, the OPC asked Ocean Science Trust to establish a scientific advisory panel on ocean acidification and hypoxia (OAH) in collaboration with Oregon, Washington, and British Columbia.

 A Binational Panel of Leading Experts

-From 2013 to 2016 Ocean Science Trust convened the West Coast Ocean Acidification and Hypoxia (OAH) Science Panel, comprised of 20 leading experts.
-The Panel developed a series of products that serve as a scientific call to action on OAH; synthesizing the state of knowledge and identifying science-based options to address the global problem at the regional and local levels.
+From 2013 to 2016 Ocean Science Trust convened the West Coast Ocean Acidification and Hypoxia Science Panel, comprised of 20 leading experts.
+The Panel developed a body of products that serve as a scientific call to action; synthesizing the state of knowledge and identifying science-based options to address OAH at the regional and local levels.

 - State of Washington Blue Ribbon Panel on Ocean Acidification final report (2012)